 We still should allow for the possibility, however, that there are other incidents out there that have been reported, but that these websites have overlooked.
 So let’s cross-check it.

 FBI statistics show that for the five-year period ending in 2010, there was an average of 213 justifiable homicides per year by firearm.
-(A justifiable homicide is not necessarily a defensive use, but the vast majority of them fit the description.)
+(A justifiable homicide is not necessarily a defensive use, but the majority apparently fit that description.)
 The Kleck-Gertz figures indicate that the defenders wound or kill their assailants only 8.3 percent of the time, but this is surely far too low – especially given that many alleged defensive gun uses involve nothing more than mentioning the existence of a gun!
 And the figures don’t specify how many are fatal.
 But if indeed there are 2.5 million DGUs per year, then the fatal shootings would account for only .0085 percent!
 So let’s just skip Kleck altogether and stick with real numbers.

 In a random selection of 200 DGU stories, I found that at least 69 resulted in the death of an alleged offender.
 (I say at least because I only read the headlines, which may or may not specify death – which often does not occur immediately in a fatal shooting.)
 If there are 213 such killings per year, and that represents about a third, then once again we are left with between 600 and 700 annual DGUs.
 In other words, it appears that there is no significant number being overlooked.